 The mentor sat back and sighed.
 “I could go on and on, but I think you get the picture.”

 “I sure do!
 Thank you for these great examples of interdisciplinary lesson plans,” Ms. Sneed said.
 “They’ll help me solve the problem of my overcrowded day.
-Not only that, our school days will be much more fun.”
+Not only that, teaching will be much more fun.”